Bathinda district: Demography

 At the time of the 2011 census, 89.56% of the population spoke Punjabi and 8.61% Hindi as their first language.

+Economy

+In 2010–11, there were a total of 4,261 registered industrial units in Bathinda district.
+Of this, 12 were large and medium units.
+Small scale industries employed 22,744 workers and Large and Medium industries employed 6,865 people.

+Health

+The table below shows the data from the district nutrition profile of children below the age of 5 years, in Bathinda, as of year 2020.

+The table below shows the district nutrition profile of Bathinda of women between the ages of 15 and 49 years, as of year 2020.

+The table below shows the current use of family planning methods by currently married women between the ages of 15 and 49 years, in Bathinda district.

+The table below shows the number of road accidents and people affected in Bathinda district by year.

 Administration

 Bathinda is divided into the 4 tehsils of Bathinda, Rampura Phul, Maur and Talwandi Sabo.
 These tehsils are further divided into the nine blocks of Bathinda, Sangat, Nathana, Rampura, Phul, Maur, Balianwali, Bhagta Bhai ka and Talwandi Sabo.